 - Vast majority of precipitation water is evaporated sea water.

 Conclusion 5: as “global warming” increases polar ice, it may even lead to sea levels falling.

 Greenhouse effect of CO2

-- The greenhouse effect of CO2 is logarithmic .
-This means that for every doubling of CO2 concentration in the atmosphere, the greenhouse effect will only increase by 1.5%.
+- The greenhouse effect of CO2 is logarithmic : the atmospheric concentration of CO2 needs to DOUBLE for warming to increase by 1.5%.

-- Global atmospheric temperature has risen by about 1C over the last 150 years (since the dawn of the industrial revolution).
+- Global atmospheric temperature has risen by about 1C over the last 150 years.

-- At the current rate of CO2 increase, it would take us over 400 years to reach 800ppm.
+- At the current rate, it would take over 400 years for atmospheric temperatures to increase 3C.